Privatehive/QtAppBase/README.md

 This Repo provides the basics for every Qt6 based App:

-* A QMlApplicationEngine with hot reloading support
+* A QmlApplicationEngine with hot reloading support
 * A LogMessageHandler with log rotation
 * Deployment helper for Android, RaspberryPi